Some toy models of self-organized criticality in percolation: Introduction

+Note that our parameter~$a$ does not need to be finely tuned for our result to hold, showing the robustness of the construction.
+Indeed, one could expect a different behaviour depending on whether~$a$ is smaller or larger than the so-called fractal dimension~$d_f$ of the incipient infinite cluster (see for example~\cite{Birth}), but~$p_n$ tends to~$p_c$ regardless of~$a$.
+In fact, one can conjecture that, if~$a>d_f$, then our~$p_n$ will tend to~$p_c$ \guillemets{from above}, and the configurations in our model might look slightly supercritical, while they might look slightly subcritical when~$a<d_f$.
+This is plausible because the definition of our model more or less amounts to forcing the size of the largest cluster (or~$\abs{\Mn}$, or~$\abs{B_n^b}$) to be of order~$n^a$.

-Note that our list of three models is not comprehensive, since many variants could be defined using the same approach.
+Our list of three models is of course not comprehensive, since many variants could be defined using the same approach.
 For example, the case of the largest cluster can be extended to the largest cluster in the torus, which means we can set periodic boundary conditions on the box~$\Lambda(n)$.
-In the model defined with~$B_n^b$, one could consider the distribution of the cluster diameters instead of the cluster sizes, by setting
+In the model defined with~$B_n^b$ (point~($iii$) of theorem~\ref{thm_clusters_convergence}), one could consider the distribution of the cluster diameters instead of the cluster sizes, by setting

-which gives exactly the same convergence result, under the same conditions for~$a$ and~$b$, and with the same estimate on the convergence speed. \\
+which gives exactly the same convergence result, under the same conditions for~$a$ and~$b$, and with a similar estimate on the convergence speed.

-\souspreuve{Outline of the paper:} This article is organized as follows.
-First, we give some standard definitions and notations in section~\ref{section_definitions}.
-We then prove a general geometric inequality for finite subgraphs of~$\Z^d$ in section~\ref{section_intermede}.
-The last three sections are devoted to the proofs of the three cases of theorem~\ref{thm_clusters_convergence}, theorem~\ref{thm_clusters_vitesse} being proved at the end of section~\ref{section_Bn}.
-Each of these sections is divided in two main steps, the first being an exponential decay result on the control functions~$F_n$ in the subcritical and supercritical phases, and the second being a lower bound on the partition function~$Z_n$.

-While for the last model, the lower bound on~$Z_n$ is based on a property of independence which is specific to the function~$B_n^b$ considered, our technique for the two first models (see sections~\ref{section_Cmax_mino_Zn} and~\ref{section_Mn_mino_Zn}) is more general.
-It relies on a monotone coupling between configurations and on a careful study of the behaviour of~$F_n$ as~$p$ decreases towards~$p_c$.
-Our problem is therefore closely related to the study of finite-size scaling, i.e., the behaviour of the model when one takes~$n\rightarrow\infty$ and~$p\rightarrow p_c$ simultaneously (see~\cite{Birth, NearCriticalPerco}).
-Yet, we are able to bypass the recourse to (unproven) scaling laws thanks to the geometric argument of section~\ref{section_intermede}, which is more general and does not rely on the near-critical behaviour of~$F_n$.